renderpci/dedalo/docs/publication_api/publication_api.md

     D --> H(Housekeeping)
 ```

-A search for the "Agriculture" with "last_parent" property, you will to get all hierarchy from Thematic -> spanish Civil War -> Types of work -> Agriculture
+A search for the "Agriculture" with "last_parent" property, you will to get all hierarchy from Thematic -> spanish Civil War -> Working -> Types of work -> Agriculture

 But a search for the "Agriculture" with "first_parent" property, you will get only the direct parent of the term.